Local Rules

 Rule 7: Court And Filing Fees

-A. The Court has adopted a schedule of costs and filing fees in civil cases (Appendix A), as well as criminal and traffic cases (Appendix B), and may order amendment of the same from time to time.
+A. The Court has adopted a schedule of costs and filing fees in civil cases (Appendix A), as well as criminal and traffic cases (Appendix B), and may order the amendment of the same from time to time.

 B. No action or proceeding shall be accepted for filing by the Clerk of Court unless fees and deposits are paid as set forth in the Schedule of Court costs (see Appendix A).
-Costs may be waived only upon filing of an affidavit of indigency and approval by the Court.
+Costs may be waived only upon the filing of an affidavit of indigency and approval by the Court.

 Rule 8: File Management